- Head of School

 The Board of Directors consists of nine Association Members and the Head of School as a non-voting member.
 The Board can also co-opt up to three non-voting members to the Board.

 The governing responsibilities of the Board of Directors are the determination of top-level policy with a view to secure the integrity of the School’s Mission; oversight of school finances and the appointment, support and evaluation of the Head of School.
-The Board also anticipates the future needs of the school and plans for them by formulating short and long-term strategies.
+The Board also anticipates the future needs of the school and plans for them by formulating MIS' Strategic Plan.

 The overall goal of the Board is to hold the School in trust in order to preserve its viability for the future.
 Day-to-day operation, curriculum and administrative management of the School are outside the scope of the Board’s mandate and are, therefore, delegated to the Head of School.